swat-ds/hazard-data/births/Hazard Births.md

 > this is needed to combine the Birth Surname (By Spouse) column and Birth Surname (By Father) column

-Last Name - edit column - join columns - Birth Surname (By Spouse), Birth Surname (By Father)
+Last Name - edit column - join columns - Birth Surname (By Spouse), Birth Surname (By Father) - column name: Surname at Birth
 > replace nulls with space ( )

 Surname at Birth - edit cells - transform